BettercareHealth/bettercare/nc/nc-9.md

 <figure>
 	<img src="images/nc-fig-9-2.svg" alt="Figure 9-2: Detailed phototherapy chart for infants in different birth weight and gestational age categories (e.g. 34 to 34 weeks and 6 days or 34 to less than 35 weeks).
 (From: A R Horn: Neonatal Medicine, University of Cape Town.)
 Start intensive phototherapy when the TSB is above the line according to gestation or weight.">
-	<figcaption>Figure 9-2: Detailed phototherapy chart for infants in different birth weight and gestational age categories (e.g. 34 to 34 weeks and 6 days or 34 to less than 35 weeks).
+	<figcaption>Figure 9-2: Detailed phototherapy chart for infants in different birth weight and gestational age categories.
 (From: A R Horn: Neonatal Medicine, University of Cape Town.)
 Start intensive phototherapy when the TSB is above the line according to gestation or weight.</figcaption>
 </figure>

 ### 9-26 How do you give phototherapy?